Shutdown of ABS-CBN broadcasting: Cessations and retrenchments

 As of 2023, ABS-CBN Studio Experience is currently occupied by the expansion of Timezone located at the 4th Level of Trinoma.
-On the other hand, ABS-CBN Store was reopened on June 27, 2024.
+On the other hand, ABS-CBN Store was revived on June 27, 2024.

 Long-term effects

 Information barriers during various typhoons

 The ABS-CBN shutdown was attributed to information gaps during the media coverage of typhoons that occurred since November 2020, particularly Super Typhoon Rolly, Typhoon Ulysses, and Super Typhoon Odette, with reports noting the void left by the closure of its provincial news bureaus and lack of a substantial signal reach in provinces far from Manila.

 Presidential spokesperson Harry Roque, however, disagreed with netizens claiming that the shutdown of ABS-CBN exposed "information gaps" in calamities such as Super Typhoon Rolly.
 Responding to a question, Roque said both private and government media are doing their best in providing news updates to keep the public informed.
 Roque also vehemently refuted the claim of Vice President Leni Robredo that the absence of ABS-CBN's regional unit left some residents in the dark.
 Roque said his team has been holding public briefings to update Filipinos about the national situation amid recent calamities.